Welcome to In My Kitchen Four. Enjoy a quick peek at some of the items that have passed through the Tin and Thyme kitchen during June and July.

 It’s been way too long since I participated in Celia’s wonderful In My Kitchen series.
-It’s been going for quite a few years now and is pretty much what it says on the tin, what’s going on in my kitchen this month.
-Head over to Celia’s blog Fig Jam and Lime Cordial and you can see what is happening in kitchens all around the globe.
+This series has been going for quite a few years now and is pretty much what it says on the tin.
+It’s a sort of celebration of what is going on in many kitchens around the world.
+Head over to Celia’s blog Fig Jam and Lime Cordial and you can see what’s been happening in her mouth watering kitchen over the years.

 In my kitchen I have a very exciting new beast and it’s bright red too.
 I was amazingly lucky to win a KitchenAid recently from Karen over at Lavender and Lovage.
 It has taken up residence in a corner of my kitchen and it made pizza for me about ten minutes after I took it out of its box.

 With the leftover pizza dough, I made nine mini rolls, which will be very useful for lunchtimes.
 I made the dough with half strong wholemeal and half plain white flour with just a little olive oil.
 All I can say is, pizza dough makes great bread rolls too.